liseda-lab/Supervised-SS/README.md

 * 3rd column - Proxy Similarity.

 Regarding the KG, the toolkit takes as input an ontology file in OWL format and an instance annotation file in 2.0.
 GAF format or tsv format.
 GAF format (http://geneontology.org/docs/go-annotation-file-gaf-format-2.0/).
-GAFs are tab-delimited plain text files, where each line in the file represents a single association between a entity and a ontology term/class.
+GAFs are tab-delimited plain text files, where each line in the file represents a single association between an entity and an ontology term/class.

 The input files must be defined in the [config.py](https://github.com/liseda-lab/Supervised-SS/blob/main/config.py) file.